 Witness the power of shared knowledge at Global Grand Rounds!

-Dr. Binayak Ghundel, inspired by insights from our sessions, learned to utilize oxygen effectively, ultimately saving his grandmother during the pandemic.
+Oncologist and friend of Global Offsite Care in Nepal, Dr. Binayak Ghundel, inspired by insights from our sessions, learned to utilize oxygen effectively, ultimately saving his grandmother during the pandemic.
 This story demonstrates the impact of collaborative learning and how it can lead to positive outcomes, even in the most challenging times.

 Join us to explore strategies and experiences shared by global experts, shaping the future of healthcare.